SigmanGroup/Phosphoranyl-Radical-Scission/README.md

 5) Transition state (TS) calculations: Completed log files of TS, IRC, and their respective energies listed in a CSV/Excel.

 ## Installation
-This code and the required environments were reproduced from the Python modeling script from the Sigman Group (https://github.com/SigmanGroup/python-modeling)
+The required environments for this project were modified from the Python modeling script from the Sigman Group (https://github.com/SigmanGroup/python-modeling)

-Two conda environments (modeling_env.yml and feature_curation_env.yml) are provided for use.
-For this project, we would only need the former (modeling_env.yml)
+YAML file modeling_env_p_radical.yml is provided for creating the necessary environment and packages.

 1. Create a conda environment with the included environment YAML file.